Improved Image Wasserstein Attacks and Defenses: Adversarial Robustness for Images

 Deep neural networks (DNNs) can be fooled into making wrong predictions by deliberately changing the input in ways imperceptible to humans.
 In this section we summarize common approaches for such attacks and defenses against them.

 \paragraph{Adversarial Attacks} One well-studied example is the \textit{additive $\ell_p$-bounded attack} \citep{madry2017towards, goodfellow2014explaining, carlini2017towards,wong2018provable}, where a perturbation designed to increase the loss of the correct label, usually found using first-order information, is added to the input.
 PGD performs this addition and projection jointly and iteratively~\citep{madry2017towards}, which gives an efficient empirical algorithm for finding adversarial examples.
 The $\ell_p$ norm of total perturbation is bounded to a small $\epsilon$ so that the change is imperceptible.
 Another example is the \textit{pixel-wise functional attack} \citep{laidlaw2019functional}, where a function is applied to each pixel individually, with constraints on the function itself and/or on the output pixel, enabling attacks in the color space, for instance. \textit{Image-wide attacks} can also be used to fool DNNs.
 These are defined by a function that applies to the image as a whole, such as translations and rotations, with $\ell_p$ constraints on the function parameters~\citep{mohapatra_towards_2019}.
-In this work, we focus on a different class of attacks, specifically adversarial examples with a bounded Wasserstein distance~\citep{wong_wasserstein_2019} and whose $\ell_1$ norm is the same as the original inputs.
+In this work, we focus on a different class of attacks, specifically adversarial examples with a bounded Wasserstein distance~\citep{wong_wasserstein_2019}.

 \paragraph{Adversarial Defenses}